salkuadrat/lucifer/README.md

 Routing is the process of determining what should happen when a URL is called, and which parts of the application needs to handle the request.

-In the example before we've used.
+In the example before we have used routing like so:

 ```dart
 app.get('/', (req, res) async {